 - Houdini — A fully-featured 3D animation application featuring simulated physics, fluid dynamics, and volumetric simulations.
 A limited version named Houdini Apprentice is available for students and enthusiasts to use for free.

-- Lightwave — A 3D CGI application that has been used to create motion graphics, special effects, and video games.
+- Lightwave — A 3D CGI application that is used to create motion graphics, special effects, and video games.

-- LuxCoreRender is a free, open-source renderer for Windows, macOS, and Linux.
+- LuxCoreRender — A free, open-source renderer for Windows, macOS, and Linux.

-- POV-Ray (The Persistence of Vision Raytracer) is a free, open-source renderer that creates images from SDL (Scene Description Language), a Turing-complete language with macro support.
+- POV-Ray (The Persistence of Vision Raytracer) — A free, open-source renderer that creates images from SDL (Scene Description Language), a Turing-complete language with macro support.

 - RenderMan — A film-quality renderer developed by Pixar, used in films such as Incredibles 2 and Avengers: Infinity War.

 - Visionaray — An open-source, cross-platform ray tracing library.

 - YafaRay — A free, open-source Monte Carlo ray tracer.